CarinaAJ/ms1-aurora-borealis/README.md

 The first issue I faced was after applying the first rules to my media queries and I didn't notice that on smaller devices was a horizontal scrollbar.
 All styles I applied before had to be checked again after this discovery.
 But before this I had to find out how to eliminate the scrollbar in the first place.
 The website which provided me with the solution has been credited in the credits section.

-One of my main problems after this was to center the Youtube videos and Sound Cloud audio.
+Another big challenge was to center the Youtube videos and Sound Cloud audio.
 This took a lot of trial and error.
 Depending on the device the solution was either changing the width or adjusting the margin.

 ## Validator Testing